What to expect at the first visit

 It is important to remember that although it can be uncomfortable answering all of these personal questions, it will help us know how to best help you.
 The information that you give us will remain confidential and is essential to help us help you return to and maintain the life that you enjoy.

 **The legal guardian must be present at the initial appointment.
 Please bring a picture ID, current insurance card, and co-payment.
+If you are the non-biological legal guardian/parent, please bring (non-expired) legal paperwork assigning you as legal guardian.
 New Patient paperwork may be completed in the office prior to the appointment time or may be downloaded from our website for your convenience.

 Our clinicians work as a team to provide our patients with a full range of outpatient mental health services:

 - Diagnoses of Mental Disorders through Psychiatric Evaluations

 - Psychological Testing

 - Substance Abuse Evaluations